"We use wood in a sustainable way. That is one of the simplest ways of combating climate change."

 This sustainable vision is central to our policy.
 We put this vision in practice in the Pure Wood Charter.
 We request our suppliers to sign and fully comply with this Charter.
 Decospan is also certified for FSC© and PEFC, organisations committed to responsible forest management.
 Wood with this label by definition has a legal provenance and its origin is authenticated.

 Decospan’s principal raw material is wood veneer.
-The trees that supply us with wood veneer also serve to store carbon and produce oxygen (more about why this is important on the next page).
+The trees that supply us with wood veneer also serve to store carbon and produce oxygen.
 Because wood is so important, we ensure we make optimum use of this material at Decospan.
 We do that by working with wood veneer, i.e. thinly sliced wood.
 We also do everything we can to guarantee our customers that our wood comes from sustainable forests.

 The Decospan group gives pride of place to nature in its policy and puts that responsibility into practice with the Pure Wood-charter.
 We ask our suppliers to sign that charter and comply with it.
 This is a clear sign to both suppliers and customers that our engagement with nature conservation is an important part of our strategy.